‘Warts and All History’ is an honest account of factual history:

 How many Australian school children would have seen this photo and have an insight into its significance then and today?

-Paddlesteamer on the dry river bed of the Darling River during the Federation Drought
+Paddlesteamer beached on the dry river bed of the Darling River during the Federation Drought (1895-1902)

 (Photo of the Harry Brisbane Williams collection)

-Indeed, how many Australian school children have been on a paddlesteamer plying the Darling or Murray?
+Indeed, how many Australian school children these days get to experience a ride on a paddlesteamer plying the Darling, Murray or Murrumbidgee Rivers?

 ‘Warts and All History’ telling recognises the cultural context of when, what who and why events occurred as they did.
 Warts and All History deems any censorship to be so unacceptable a reinvention, as to dismiss such interpretative accounts as works of fiction.